JonathanSum/ReactReduxSellingDataProject/README.md

+Want to see what the project looks like?
+Click here: https://saleapp1.herokuapp.com/ (Please check it with your cell phone since I don't have time to make it for desktop too.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>